Awannaphasch2016/PaperSummary/Combining Graph Neural Networks and Spatio-temporal Disease Models to Predict COVID-19 Cases in Germany?.md

 * negative binomail distribution vs poisson distribution?
     * negative binomial is often chosen over the Poisson becuase it is more flexible by allowing to account for overdispension.
 * what is spline function
+    * what is the relationship between non-linear effect and smoothness?
+    * how are basis evaluation learned via end-to-end learning process? what are differences between each spline function?
+        * its properties?
+    * TP-Spling
+    * Bivariate spline
+    * what is point warping?
+        * inverse function? forward function?
+        * control point.
 * offset?
     * [[re-wrriten]] it is refered often in the modle but i am not sure what is it
+* how did they combine structured and non-structued data?
+* what is the purpose of "uncertain qualification section"?
+* what is the purposed of orthogonalization?